Judith Shapiro: Early life and education

+Career

 Shapiro began her teaching career at the University of Chicago in 1970, the first woman appointed to the Department of Anthropology, and moved to Bryn Mawr in 1975.

 On the Bryn Mawr College faculty, she was named as chair of the Department of Anthropology.
 After serving as Acting Dean of the Undergraduate College in 1985–6, she was appointed as Provost, the chief academic officer, a position she held from 1986 until 1994.

 Shapiro became Barnard College's sixth president in 1994.
 As President of Barnard, she was also an academic dean within the university as well as a professor of anthropology at Barnard.
 Upon Shapiro's retirement, Debora L. Spar was appointed to replace Shapiro as Barnard's president effective July 1, 2008.

 Shapiro was President of the American Ethnological Society, a Fellow at the Center for Advanced Study in the Behavioral Sciences, and a Fellow of the American Council of Learned Societies.
 In December 2002, she received the National Institute of Social Sciences’ Gold Medal Award for her contributions as a leader in higher education for women.
 She was elected in 2003 to membership in the prestigious American Philosophical Society, joining 728 distinguished members nationally in the oldest learned society in the United States.

 In 2013, she began her five-year role as president of the Teagle Foundation in New York City, which works to support and strengthen liberal arts education and serve as a catalyst for the improvement of teaching and learning.